 When the idea for A Christmas Carol, began to form in Dickens’ mind, it was late October or early November, and Christmas was fast approaching.
 His publisher didn’t want to take on the project because he didn’t think there was enough time to get it written and published before the holiday.
 In addition, he didn’t believe there would be much of audience for it, because Christmas was a minor holiday.

 Even though the publisher had no faith in the project, Dickens did.
 And he decided to pay for publication himself.
 For the next six weeks, he wrote like a man possessed.
 On 19 December 1843, just six weeks after he began writing it, A Christmas Carol was published.
 The first batch of 6,000 copies sold out in a week.

 Dickens’ little book had the desired effect: It showed the Victorians the importance of families being together and of being kind to everyone.
 It pricked the conscience of society and caused people to reevaluate how they treated the poor among them.
 Charitable giving increased almost immediately after the book’s publication.

 Lord Jeffrey, editor of the Edinburgh Review, wrote to Dickens: “Blessings on your kind heart… you may be sure you have done more good by this little publication, fostered more kindly feelings, and prompted more positive acts of beneficence, than can be traced to all the pulpits and confessionals in Christendom.”

 *There’s a good film about the writing of A Christmas Carol called The Man Who Invented Christmas.
-It came out in 2017 and it’s on Netflix in the UK.
-Have a look at it if you get a chance.
+It came out in 2017 and is worth a look if you get a chance.